Bodrum Ephesus Tour

 Seven Sleepers

 Seven Sleepers known as Ashab-I Kehf (companions of cave) in Islamic literature is a story related with many different cultures.
 The common point of all those stories spread about the seven sleepers which is a group of people who left their people.
-The oldest story about them is in Mahabharata epic.
-This epic talks about 7 people with a dog who broke off relations with the kingdom and the world life in order to mortify their flesh.
+The oldest story about them is in the Mahabharata epic.
+This epic talks about 7 people with a dog who broke off relations with the kingdom and the world life to mortify their flesh.

 Virgin Mary’s House